 Options available according to edition and add-ons.

-the availability of applications served to end-users in production-type environments labeled as Production;
+OutSystems defines service Uptime as the availability of the Application runtime environments required to run Customer applications that serve end-users in production-type environments labeled as Production.

-Service uptime commitment for PaaS customers by OutSystems as per the table below:
+Monthly service Uptime commitment for PaaS customers by OutSystems is as per the table below:

 OutSystems reserves the right to, in its sole discretion, scale up and scale down all PaaS infrastructures, both horizontally and vertically, to efficiently support the deployment of licensed OutSystems Software, applications and licensed entitlements.
 Scaling of PaaS infrastructure is delivered according to the PaaS Service Delivery table.

 OutSystems may provide, through Support, Customer Success or other paid or included services, guidelines to help achieve optimal performance, reusability and maintainability of the applications.
 The Customer hereby undertakes to adhere to such guidelines, best practices and published product documentation to achieve optimal performance.
 If Customer does not comply with the referred guidelines, best practices and product documentation, OutSystems reserves the right to discontinue the provision of the scaling services or to subject its provision to the payment of additional charges which will be agreed with the Customer.

 OutSystems’ Disaster Recovery processes mitigate the risks associated with the failure of a single availability zone.
 Disaster Recovery is based on 3 key concepts:

 Recovery Point Objective (RPO) is the maximum possible interval of time before a disaster to which you may need to roll back your system.
 All data changes from the moment of the disaster backward until RPO time are assumed to be lost in the event of a disaster.